microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-topics-ai-builder.md

 Let's use the default GPT-4.1-mini, which is enough for the prompt you are going to create.

 In the 4️⃣ textarea just below the model selection, you can write the instructions for your new prompt.
-For example, use the following text:
+For example, use the following text (you can copy and paste the value):

 ```
 You are an expert assistant that analyses user messages to determine their preferred approach for building AI agents.